Living Better With Less! How to Curate Your Closet to Create an Elegant & Affordable Capsule Wardrobe

 Isabella's Color Capsule Wardrobe (Sample Wardrobe)

-For educational purposes, I will create an ideal sample wardrobe using an autumn color palette as my theme (my skin tone is warm).
+For educational purposes, I will demonstrate an ideal sample wardrobe using an autumn color palette.
+My three adjectives are elegant, polished, and modern-vintage.

 Eleven Tips for an Ideal Capsule Wardrobe